pggns/PHP-Midoco-API-Documents/README.md

-# PHP-Midoco-API-Documents
-(Unofficial) Midoco Documents API for use in PHP
+Midoco Documents API for PHP
+This package was generated using wsdltophp/packagegenerator and provides PHP classes for the [Midoco API](https://midoffice.midoco.net/ws/wsdl/DocumentsService.wsdl).

+This is an unofficial release!